dematerializ/dematerializ.github.io/_news/announcement_34.md

 ---
 layout: post
 title: Poster presentation in IDM 2026, Spain.
-date: 2026-06-01 15:00:00-0400
+date: 2026-06-03 15:00:00-0400
 inline: false
 related_posts: false
 ---
-## Poster presentation in IDM 2026, Spain <a href="https://indico.capa.unizar.es/event/40/contributions/815/>here</a>.
+## Poster presentation in IDM 2026, Spain.

 ## _Designing the next generation of materials for rare-event searches: high-strength, ultra-pure copper alloys_

+An abstract can be found <a href='https://indico.capa.unizar.es/event/40/contributions/815'>here</a>.

-A video can be found <a href="https://indico.capa.unizar.es/event/40/contributions/815/attachments/597/1079/video-IDM-2026-Dimitra-Spathara.mp4">here</a>.
+A video can be found <a href='https://indico.capa.unizar.es/event/40/contributions/815/attachments/597/1079/video-IDM-2026-Dimitra-Spathara.mp4'>here</a>.

-## Description
+## Presentation

-This work contributes to the development of radiopure copper-alloys, stronger than EFCu, but within radiopurity limits, required for the next-generation detectors for rare-event searches.
+This work contributes to the development of radiopure copper-alloys, stronger than electroformed copper (EFCu), but within radiopurity limits, required for the next-generation detectors for rare-event searches.
 The manufacturing process includes electroforming and electroplating similar to the techniques utilised for EFCu.

 This is followed by thermal processing aiming at: